BANLANGEN11/20251003/README.md

 ##  0.Corrections to Formulas
-**⚠️ Please note that two symbol errors were found in the paper and have now been corrected.
+**⚠️ Please note that two typos were found in the paper and have now been corrected.
 The correct versions of the formulas are as follows:**

 Equation (15) has been corrected to:
 <p align="center">